Part of thefamily

 Peaky Blinders - Skelton-on-Ure

 As well as the aforementioned Cheshire filming location, many scenes from Peaky Blinders were also filmed in parts of the delightful county of Yorkshire.
 For instance, Newby Hall in Skelton-on-Ure (North Yorkshire) was actually the host of a number of scenes from series 1 with the garden also featuring in parts of the series.
 Newby Hall is a great place for a day out, and its magnificent array of gardens will be sure to make social distancing a breeze.
-An Adult Gardens pass costs £14.50, with a Child pass coming in at £10.

 Happy Valley - Hebden Bridge